ma7tcsp/Tableau-ViewImageRefresh2/README.md

 https://help.tableau.com/current/pro/desktop/en-us/useracct.htm

-Tableau Host is the full pod name including https://, eg: https://eu-west-1a.online.tableau.com/ Tableau Site is the Tableua Site
+Tableau Host is the full pod name including https://, eg: https://eu-west-1a.online.tableau.com/

+Tableau Site is the Tableau Site

 PAT Name and PAT Secret are your values for authentcation.

 Run with "node app.js"